When an A isn’t an A: Why EPCs are failing commercial real estate.

 Why this matters now

-For years, EPC limitations could be tolerated.
-Energy performance mattered, but it was rarely decisive.
-That has changed.
-Regulation, capital markets, and investor expectations are now aligning around energy performance.
+The importance of energy performance has shifted.
+It mattered, back in the late 90s and early 00s, but it was rarely decisive.
+Now, regulation, capital markets, and investor expectations are now aligning around energy performance.
 Minimum standards are moving from policy to enforceable thresholds, banks are embedding transition risk into core frameworks, and investors are translating net-zero commitments into concrete portfolio plans.
+Energy performance is hot.

 This is why EPCs now carry a weight they were never designed to bear.
 They are used as regulatory signals, credit inputs, evidence in transition strategies, and valuation markers – while remaining static, assumption-heavy, and manually produced.